hsyntes/task-management-to-do-list/README.md

-# Task management and to do list app for web browsers with JavaScript OPP
+# Task management and to do list app for web browsers with JavaScript OOP

 Creating activities by category names & add some list to do into the activities & saving them to the Local Storage.